-Your North Carolina Driving History will include any and all entries that the DMV states is keeping you from getting you license restored.
+Your North Carolina Driving History will include any and all entries that the DMV says is keeping you from getting your license restored.
 Your record will also tell us the court number and location of any and every hold on your driver’s license.
 It is only after we have assessed your full driving history that we can accurately explain to you how to fix the problems.
 This plan may be as simple as to getting old speeding ticket cases added back on in court and handled, or it could show that you are permanently revoked and need a hearing at the DMV.
-It could show that, even if you are revoked, you may qualify for a court ordered limited driving privilege under NCGS 20-20.1.
+It could show that, even if you are revoked, you may qualify for a court-ordered limited driving privilege under NCGS 20-20.1.
 We will develop a comprehensive plan on how to get you driving again.

-NC DMV Hearing: Fix
+NC DMV Hearing Step 2: Fix

 Once we have all of your driving history to review, and we develop our plan, we then advise you the exact process and costs included in fixing the issues.
 If your Driving Privilege is only revoked “indefinitely”, then there is a good possibility that if we correct all of the underlying issues, you simply go to the DMV and get a new Driver’s License.
 If, on the other hand, you are already under a one-year, two-year or permanent revocation, then we may need to look into a limited driving privilege.

-There are many ways that our great team of DMV Attorneys can potentially fix the underlying issues: We can add on old traffic tickets and get them resolved, possibly get an order striking a failure to appear or possibly file a motion for appropriate relief to get prior convictions overturned to get you reinstated.
+There are many ways that our team of DMV hearing attorneys can potentially fix the underlying issues: We can add on old traffic tickets and get them resolved, possibly get an order striking a failure to appear or possibly file a motion for appropriate relief to get prior convictions overturned to get you reinstated.
 Or, it could be as simple as you paying an overdue cost of court.

 If after we FIX all of the underlying issues you are still under a suspension, then we can determine if we can get you driving anyway.

-NC DMV Hearing: Apply
+NC DMV Hearing Step 3: Apply

 Many of our clients have a valid license but get a letter that they have violated an ignition interlock restriction.
 We Fight these suspensions regularly.
 It is critical that you request a timely hearing.